jeff-adkisson/swe-3313-fall-2025/project/README.md

 Generally the only students who get poor scores from their teammates were the students who simply did not participate or let the team down in a big way during some critical piece.

 So be a great team member and step up to the project.
 If you are not a great coder, help the great coder in the group test.
 If you are not a great writer, proofread the requirements.
 If you are the leader, do not be an a-hole, work on your diplomacy, and learn a bit about [Servant Leadership](https://www.forbes.com/sites/forbescoachescouncil/2020/03/11/traditional-leadership-vs-servant-leadership/?sh=493498c6451e).
 This project covers many disciplines, so everyone has a chance to be a great contributor for some piece of it.

+#### Fired Team Peer Review

+If your team fired a student, do not post a peer review of that student.

+If you are on the fired team, peer review yourself and the other members of the fired team (if any).

 ### Instructions and Grading Rubric